min2ha/ukwa-site/content/target/47556/index.en.md

   "subject": "Brexit"
 }

-# Daily Mail, The: Enough of all this Brexit gloom!
-The EU's in turmoil - and we've some aces up our sleeves

 Argues that the EU is in no position to punish Britain for leaving.
 Anti-EU right wing policies are on the rise across Europe, which is also threatened by a resurgent Russia.